researchsoft/website/content/_index/10-research-software-alliance/index.md

 title_page = false # Default is false
-title = "Research Software Alliance" subtitle = "Research software: recognised and valued as a fundamental and vital component of research worldwide"
+title = "Research Software Alliance" subtitle = "Our vision: Research software and those who develop and maintain it are recognised and valued as fundamental and vital to research worldwide"

 [header]
   image = "main-hero.png"